openintegrationhub/Data-and-Domain-Models/MasterDataModels/Collaborations/README.md

 	- [Description Table](#description-table)

 <!-- /TOC -->

-# Introduction

-In the following the master data model for the domain collaboration is explained in detail.
-As for every Open Integration Hub Master Data Model, an UML class diagram, a JSON schema as well as a description table exists.

 # Basic Idea
 The first version of the collaboration model will include models for e-mail, calendar events and tasks.